GoogleChrome/rendertron/README.md

 https://render-tron.appspot.com/render/http://my.domain/%3Fpage%3Dhome
 ```

-### Auto detecting loading function
+### Page render timing
-The service detects when a page has loaded by looking at the page load event, ensuring there
+The service attempts to detect when a page has loaded by looking at the page load event, ensuring there
 are no outstanding network requests and that the page has had ample time to render.

 ### Rendering budget timeout